 You can also create a new customised reference type by selecting the types labelled Unused (1,2 & 3) from the list.

-Create or upgrade your EndNote online account and sync the current Library.
+Create, upgrade and configure your EndNote online account and sync the current library.